The Bankrate promise

 Before you decide which student loan to prioritize, figure out what kind of student loans you have.
 There are two main types: federal and private.
 Federal loans come from the federal government and may have been offered when you filled out the Free Application for Federal Student Aid (FAFSA).
-Private loans are what you borrow from banks, like Citizens Bank or Discover, or online lenders, like CommonBond or College Ave.
+Private loans are what you borrow from banks, like Citizens Bank or Discover, or online lenders, like SoFi or College Ave.

 What are your interest rates?

-The debt avalanche method dictates that you should prioritize paying off debt with the highest interest rate first.
+The debt avalanche method is when you prioritize paying off debt with the highest interest rate first.
 For example, if you have one loan with 10 percent interest and one loan with 7 percent interest, you would pay extra on the loan with 10 percent interest while making minimum payments on the one with 7 percent interest.

 How much debt do you have?

-The debt snowball method means that you pay down the debt with the lowest balance first while making minimum payments on the rest.
+The debt snowball method means paying the debt with the lowest balance first while making minimum payments on the rest.
 Once that debt is paid off, you move on to the next-smallest balance.
 This creates a snowball effect, hence the name.